Government Shutdown Resources

 The Trump administration has announced that there could be mass layoffs of federal employees in the event of a government shutdown.
 Who will be laid off and how will federal employees be notified?

 Agencies will determine which employees will continue to work through a shutdown.
-We are awaiting additional information from agencies about their staffing plans and will update the website once that information is made available.

 I am a government contractor.
 What should I expect?